schism-dev/schism/docs/schism/transport-equation.md

 In Eqs. $\ref{eq09}$ and $\ref{eq10}$, the faces $S$, $S^+$, and $S^-$ need to exclude the locations where upwind is applied: all horizontal and vertical boundaries, and interfaces between wetting and drying.
 In those places, $\varphi_j = \delta_i = 0$.
 Again SCHISM automatically calculates the time step according to the Courant condition (Eq. $\ref{eq10}$); the sub-time step used is the minimum of all prisms.
 The choices for the limiter function include: *MINMOD*, *OSHER*, *van Leer*, *Super Bee* etc.

-Since TVD is a nonlinear method, we cannot treat the vertical fluxes implicitly, and so all fluxes have to be treated explicitly.
+Since TVD scheme here is a nonlinear method, we cannot treat the vertical fluxes implicitly, and so all fluxes have to be treated explicitly.
 TVD method is therefore more expensive than upwind.
-A hybrid upwind/TVD, with TVD being used in the deeper depths and upwind in the shallow depths, has been implemented in SCHISM to improve efficiency.
-The user can also manually specify upwind/TVD zones in the domain via `tvd.prop`.
-You are encouraged to use [$TVD^2$](#tvd2) as much as possible for efficiency/accuracy.
+A more efficient [$TVD^2$](#tvd2) using a fractional time step method should be used.

 ## $TVD^2$
 The TVD scheme shown above is explicit in 3D space and thus subject to the Courant condition, which comprises of horizontal and vertical fluxes across each of the prism faces ([Casulli and Zanolli 2005](#casulli2005)).
 The restriction related to the vertical fluxes is especially severe due to smaller grid size used in the vertical dimension, and therefore a large number of sub-cycles within each time step are usually required.
 To partially mitigate the issue, a hybrid upwind-TVD approach can be used in which the more efficient upwind scheme, with an implicit treatment of the vertical fluxes, is used when the flow depth falls below a given threshold (with the assumption that stratification is usually much smaller in the shallows).
 However, this approach does not work in deeper depths of eddying regime, as large vertical velocities are not uncommon along steep bathymetric slopes.
 Together with the fact that a large number of vertical levels are usually required in the eddying regime, the explicit scheme leads to subpar computational performance and usually takes over 90% of the total CPU time.